Message from Mr. Boyd Roberts

 Pathma is the designated Ambassador for the IGCA in India, recognising her support for the programme and its development.

 Pathma has a deep and strong commitment to the development of young people as good global citizens and considerate, thoughtful, socially committed and contented human beings, expressed through her work on her own PULSE programme, the IGCA and in the many other activities and initiatives she promoted and introduced in her school.
 Pathma has been keen to become associated with a number of organisations whose work she values and feels she can contribute to.
-This led her to become aligned with The Charter for Compassion.
-She is currently an Ambassador in the Education Sector, Charter for Compassion, India.
-She has been instrumental in helping PWS become a Compassionate School.
+This led her to become aligned with The Charter for Compassion and she has worked closely with the Education Sector, Charter for Compassion, India resulting in her being instrumental in helping PWS become a Compassionate School.

 For some time, Pathma has also wished to share her experience and knowledge with other schools, by working with them on the development of young people.
 Now, without the inevitable time constraints of full-time work in school, she plans to give more time to this work, including promotion of the IGCA, and offer her experience, insights and associations to other schools and organisations.
 She is also keen to introduce the Pulse Program as well as the Charter for Compassion to many schools and help them develop the programs in their own settings.
 I wish her all success in this.